Skip to primary navigation Skip to content Skip to footer

 • The tallest public observatory in the Pacific Northwest at 902 feet (you can look down at the Space Needle)

-• The largest observation deck in the city, spanning the entire 73rd floor of Columbia Center
+• The largest observation deck in the city, spanning the entire 73rd floor of Columbia Center making it one of the best Seattle Skyline viewpoints

 • The most comprehensive view of Seattle and beyond, including Mount Rainier, Mount Baker, Elliott Bay, and the Olympic Mountains